mit-rss/intro_to_ros/README.md

 ### References

 The following are selected chapters from the ROS2 [Documentation](https://docs.ros.org/en/foxy/index.html) and [Tutorials](https://docs.ros.org/en/foxy/Tutorials.html).
-If you understand all the concepts covered in these exercises, you will be ready for the exercises of this lab (given below) and for most of the ROS related tasks you will be performing throughout the first few labs.
+If you understand all the concepts covered in these exercises, you will be ready for the exercises of this lab (given below) and most of the ROS-related tasks you will be performing throughout the first few labs.
 For more on ROS, visit the [ROS2 Wiki](https://docs.ros.org/en/rolling/index.html) section and follow the links to learn more.

-Additionally, a useful ROS cheatcheet can be found [here](https://github.com/Micropolisdxb/ROS2-Documentation/blob/main/ros2_cheat_sheet.md).
+Additionally, a useful ROS cheatsheet can be found [here](https://github.com/Micropolisdxb/ROS2-Documentation/blob/main/ros2_cheat_sheet.md).

 **Note:** We are using ROS **FOXY** and colcon for this class.
-Some links may have instructions for different ROS distribuitions / or build systems; make sure to select the correct one.
+Make sure the documentation you are looking at is for the correct build/distribution.

 1. Packages
 	a.
 [Managing a colcon workspace](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)